- 1/2 cup all-purpose flour

 - Place flour in a large resealable plastic bag.
 Add chops, a few at a time, and shake to coat.
 In a large skillet; brown the chops in oil on both sides.
 Sprinkle with thyme, salt and pepper.

 - Peel potatoes and cut into 3/4-in. cubes.
 Add the potatoes, carrots and onion to the skillet.
 Pour broth over all; bring to a boil.
-Reduce heat; cover and simmer for 40-50 minutes or until a meat thermometer reads 160°.
+Reduce heat; cover and simmer for 40-50 minutes or until a thermometer reads 160°.
 Yield: 6 servings.